National Institute for Health and Care Excellence: Criticism

-The NICE guidelines for ME/CFS, published in October 2021 are controversial.
-In a joint statement Medical Leaders of the Royal College of Physicians expressed concern about the guidelines and stated there was considerable disquiet in the medical profession and some patient groups about the way the data and evidence had been assessed.
-In a BMJ article the architects of the GRADE system used by NICE to assess the quality and strength of evidence suggested there was a disastrous misapplication of GRADE methodology.
-Three members of the committee resigned before publication and one was asked to leave.
-The Lightning Process has described how demonstrably wrong information has been included in the consideration.
-Concern has been expressed about the potential impact of the guidelines on scientific research into cause, treatments and a cure for ME/CFS.
+A statement published by the Royal College of Physicians expressed concern that the 2021 NICE guidelines for ME/CFS did not properly evaluate or recommend graded exercise therapy and cognitive behavioral therapy for the treatment of ME/CFS.
+A study by 49 academics argued that the dissonance between the 2021 guidelines and the previous guideline was the result of deviating from usual scientific standards of the NICE process.
+NICE responded that they did follow the standard GRADE approach, and evidence from unblinded trials with subjective outcomes was appropriately downgraded.

 A Conservative shadow minister once criticized NICE for spending more on communications than assessments.
 In its defence, NICE said the majority of its communications budget was spent informing doctors about which drugs had been approved and new guidelines for treatments and that the actual cost of assessing new drugs for the NHS includes money spent on NICE's behalf by the Department of Health.
 When these were added to NICE's own costs, the total cost of the technology appraisal programme far outstrips the cost of NICE communications.

 A report from the University of York Centre for Health Economics written by Karl Claxton in February 2015 suggested that the maximum threshold, currently around £30,000 a year, for judging a medicine cost-effective should be more than halved.
 They found that any intervention costing more than £13,000 per quality-adjusted life year risked causing more harm than good by denying cost effective treatment to other patients.

 The institute's approach to the introduction of new oral therapy for hepatitis C has been criticised.
 Sofosbuvir was approved in 2015.
 It costs about £30,000 for 12 weeks treatment.
 NHS England established 22 Operational Delivery Networks to roll out delivery and proposes to fund 10,000 courses of treatment in 2016-17.
 Each has been given a “run rate” of how many patients they are allowed to treat.
 This is the NHS’ single biggest new treatment investment this year.
 In the North East London network patients with cirrhosis or fibrosis go to the front of the queue and three new patients at the Grahame Hayton Unit at the Royal London Hospital start treatment each month.
 Those without such complications may faced considerable delays before they start treatment.